mrgaaron/docs/source/index.rst

 on an hourly basis for the last week”

 Your raw data might not have an obvious mapping to this model.
 Don’t worry, tagging is quite flexible and we’re here to help.
-See our `data organization guide` for a deeper look at how to organize your sensor data.
+See the :doc:`/concepts/organize` page for a deeper look at how to organize your sensor data.

 Example